Our commitment to finding ways to better the lives of women and girls is always on our mind.

 “Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.” – Maya Angelou

-Granny Regina was recently invited to become an "OXFAM Sisters of the Planet Ambassador" on behalf of OXFAM America.
+In early 2016, upon invitation, Granny Regina became an "OXFAM Sisters of the Planet Ambassador" with OXFAM America.
 This honor is in keeping with the Grannies commitment to support women and their rights all over the world.
 "OXFAM Sisters", a nearly 300 strong membership made up from women from the U.S. Congress, faith leaders, chefs, academics,, CEOs and women leaders from the global community, focus on empowering women and girls worldwide.
 Their mission - to change laws and policies that keep people - especially women who are trapped in poverty to break this cycle.
 Look to hear more about OXFAM in the coming months.

 The Grannies work with several organizations to help giveback to their local and international communities.
 In 2013 they dedicated themselves to spreading the word about the plight of girls who are denied education in the developing world.
 On behalf of the difficult and life threatening issues affecting girls, they have written blogs for Huffington Post, worked with Nike and P & G, and marched on behalf of the kidnapped girls in Nigeria.